See how well you suit this job in Career Planner.

 Facilities managers are responsible for the management of services and processes that support the core business of an organisation.
 They ensure that an organisation has the most suitable working environment for its employees and their activities.

 Facilities managers are involved in both strategic planning and day-to-day operations, particularly in relation to buildings and premises.
 Likely areas of responsibility include:

-Responsibilities for facilities managers often cover several departments, as well as central services that link to all the teams in the organisation.
+Responsibilities often cover several departments, as well as central services that link to all the teams in the organisation.
 In smaller companies, duties may include more practical and hands-on tasks.